awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Fargate.md

 Savings Plans are a pricing model that offer significant savings on AWS usage\.
 You commit to a consistent amount of usage, in USD per hour, for a term of 1 or 3 years, and receive a lower price for that usage\.
 For more information, see the [Savings Plans User Guide](https://docs.aws.amazon.com/savingsplans/latest/userguide/)\.

-To create a Savings Plan for your Fargate usage, use the **Compute Savings Plans** type\.
+To create a Savings Plan for your AWS Fargate usage, use the **Compute Savings Plans** type\.
 To get started, see [Getting started with Savings Plans](https://docs.aws.amazon.com/savingsplans/latest/userguide/get-started.html) in the *Savings Plans User Guide*\.

-## Windows containers on Fargate considerations<a name="windows-considerations"></a>
+## Windows containers on AWS Fargate considerations<a name="windows-considerations"></a>

 Windows containers on AWS Fargate supports the following operating systems:
 + Windows Server 2019 Full